-- 5.1 Relevant stakeholders have been consulted during the drafting of the Empty Homes Strategy 2015-2020. - 5.2 The relevant empty property owners have been offered advice and assistance multiple times, prior to enforcement consideration and such assistance will continue to be offered. - 5.3 Where a Compulsory Purchase Order is made, the relevant public notices will be published.
+- 5.1 The relevant empty property owners have been offered advice and assistance multiple times, prior to enforcement consideration and such assistance will continue to be offered. - 5.2 Where a Compulsory Purchase Order is made, the relevant public notices will be published.